-In around 1974, Little Chef opened their Lower Dicker branch a little further up the A22 from Boship roundabout after taking over Bill's Transport Café.
-In the 1980s, their rivals Happy Eater also acquired The Country Fox/The Old Orchard restaurant, slightly further up at Golden Cross.
+In 1974, Little Chef opened their Lower Dicker branch a little further up the A22, on the corner of Coldharbour Road.
+Their rivals Happy Eater acquired The Country Fox/The Old Orchard restaurant, slightly further up at Golden Cross, in the 1980s.

 By 1987, Forte owned both brands and they and Action 2000 started looking at building a new service area at the Boship Roundabout.
 The original plan included a 120-seater restaurant with a children's play area, filling station and 20-bed hotel along with a picnic area.

 The site opened in around 1990 as a large Happy Eater and Travelodge, next to a petrol station and tourist information centre.
-At the same time, Little Chef moved into the old Happy Eater at Golden Cross (known as the Hailsham branch), and the old Little Chef closed and reverted back to a transport cafe.
+At the same time, Little Chef moved into the old Happy Eater at Golden Cross (known as the Hailsham branch), and the old Little Chef at Lower Dicker closed and later became a bathroom showroom.

 All Happy Eaters became Little Chefs in 1996, so the one at Boship became the Hellingly branch.
-Its large building gained a Burger King and the two restaurants competed until 2000 when the oldest one closed, to become a car centre.
+Its large building gained a Burger King and the two Little Chef branches competed until 2000 when the oldest one closed, becoming a car centre.

 The tourist information centre closed in the mid-2000s and went onto become a contact centre for a builders firm.

 Throughout the 2000s the filling station was branded Total.
-In October 2006, Total were granted planning permission to redevelop the forecourt.
-These plans were amended over the next two years with work commencing on the redevelopment in late 2008.
-The site reopened with a new, much larger sales building with Total's Bonjour branding along with new pumps, canopy and car and jet washes.
+Total rebuilt the forecourt in 2008, providing a much larger 'Bonjour' sales building along with new pumps, canopy and car and jet washes.

-Euro Garages later added a Greggs store next to the Starbucks café, occupying the former Burger King space, in 2018.
-The filling station store was also rebranded from Shell's own Select to Budgens in the same year.
+Euro Garages added a Greggs store next to the Starbucks café in 2018 in a new extension to the existing building.
+The filling station store was rebranded from Shell's own Select to Budgens in the same year.